 Learn about healthy diet in adulthood and breast cancer risk.

-One large study found that exercising as a teen did not impact breast cancer risk after menopause .
+One large study found exercising as a teen had no impact on breast cancer risk after menopause .

 However, women who got more physical activity when they were teenagers had a slightly lower risk of breast cancer before menopause compared to women who got less activity as teens .